mit-ll-responsible-ai/hydra-zen/docs/source/how_to/configuring_experiments.rst

         name="nglite",
     )

-Each experiment can then be run from command line by prefixing the experiment choice with a `+` since the `experiment` config group is an addition and not an override (i.e. our top-level config does not contain an `experiment` group by default).
+Now the configuration for either "experiment" can be specified by-name from the CLI.
+Because the `experiment` group is not present in the original config, we must specify the group with a `+` prefix: `+experiment`.
 Here are examples of ways that we can run our experiments from the CLI:

 .. tab-set::